-On the contrary, when $Pr$ is very small, the high fluid conductivity determines quite different situations with respect to the previous ones. \cite{Batchelor_3} analyzed the small--scale variations of temperature fluctuations in the case of large conductivity, and found that $\Theta(\kappa) \approx \kappa^{-17/3}$, whereas \cite{Rogallo} determined the temperature spectrum through numerical simulations of a passive scalar convected by a velocity field with zero correlation time. \cite{Rogallo} showed that, when the kinetic energy spectrum follows the Kolmogorov law $E(\kappa) \approx \kappa^{-5/3}$, the temperature spectrum varies according to $\Theta(\kappa) \approx \kappa^n$, with $n \approx - 11/3$.
+On the contrary, when $Pr$ is very small, the high fluid conductivity determines quite different situations with respect to the previous ones. \cite{Batchelor_3} analyzed the small--scale variations of temperature fluctuations in the case of large conductivity, and found that $\Theta(\kappa) \approx \kappa^{-17/3}$, whereas \cite{Rogallo} calculated the temperature spectra through numerical simulations of a passive scalar convected by a velocity field with zero correlation time. \cite{Rogallo} showed that, when the kinetic energy spectrum follows the Kolmogorov law $E(\kappa) \approx \kappa^{-5/3}$, the temperature spectrum varies according to $\Theta(\kappa) \approx \kappa^n$, with $n \approx - 11/3$.

-Furthermore, experiments of grid turbulence state that both temperature and velocity correlations are linked each other when $Pr =O(1)$ and that decay rate and characteristic scales depend on the initial conditions.
+According to the experiments of grid turbulence, temperature and velocity correlations are linked with each other when $Pr =O(1)$, whereas the decay rate and characteristic scales depend on the initial conditions.
 Specifically, \cite{Mills} obtained very important data about the air turbulence behind a heated grid.
-They carried out several measurements of nearly isotropic fluctuations of velocity and temperature at different distances from the grid, and recognized that the temperature correlation $f_\theta$ is roughly equal to the longitudinal velocity correlation $f$, and that the triple correlation temperature--velocity $p_*$ is of the order of the triple velocity correlation $k$.
-Later, \cite{Warhaft} experimentally showed that spectrum shape and decay rate depend upon the initial conditions and that the mechanical--thermal time scale ratio tends to a value close to unity.
+They carried out several measurements of nearly isotropic fluctuations of velocity and temperature at different distances from the grid, and recognized that $f_\theta \simeq f$ and $p_*\simeq k$, where $f_\theta$ and $f$ are temperature and velocity correlations respectively, $p_*$ is the triple correlation temperature--velocity, and $k$ is the longitudinal triple velocity correlation.
+Later, \cite{Warhaft} experimentally showed that spectrum shape and decay rate depend upon the initial conditions and that the mechanical--thermal time scale ratio tends to a value close to the unity.